JohanOhlin/divingintoazure/_postsDrafts/2019-11-30-logging-to-azure-monitor-in-dotnet-core.markdown

 | sort by hourOfDay asc
 {% endhighlight %}

-<p>The different severity levels have a pivot applied to them so they become columns.
-The end result looks something like this:</p>
+The different severity levels have a pivot applied to them so they become columns.
+The end result looks something like this:

 <table>
 <thead><tr><th>hourOfDay</th><th>Warning</th><th>Info</th><th>Error</th></tr></thead>